clach04/home-assistant-x10/README.md

 (i.e. `%APPDATA%\.homeassistant\configuration.yaml` or
 `~/.homeassistant/configuration.yaml`) and add a new switch:

-TODO nested light/switch tags need handling
+TODO what to do about `switches` section?

     switch:
       - platform: x10_tng